 Liposuction is a surgical procedure that is used to refine body contours by removing areas of unwanted fat.
 Our surgeons recommend that the women and men who visit us for liposuction from areas such as Syracuse, Troy, Clifton Park, Schenectady, and Saratoga Springs, NY, are at or close to a healthy weight before the procedure.

 Our surgeons often perform liposuction along with other procedures, including:

 Liposuction is performed through small incisions using a narrow tube, called a cannula, and a suctioning machine.
 Your plastic surgeon will move the cannula under the skin to remove the excess fatty tissue.
 You may feel some moving sensations or some minor irritation during the procedure if you have a local anesthesia.
 You will also be given plenty of fluids during the procedure to replace those that are lost.

-Usually a general anesthesia is used for liposuction, but in some cases, depending on the extent of the liposuction procedure, a local anesthesia may be used.
+Usually general anesthesia is used for liposuction, but in some cases, depending on the extent of the liposuction procedure, local anesthetic may be used.
 Other times, some plastic surgeons use an epidural.
 Your plastic surgeon will determine what type of anesthesia is best for you during consultation.

 Scarring is very minimal after liposuction.
 Your plastic surgeon will make every effort to make the incisions in areas that will help hide the scars so that they will be virtually undetectable.